Sample size determination: Estimation of a proportion

-For example, if we are interested in estimating the proportion of the US population who supports a particular presidential candidate, and we want the width of 95% confidence interval to be at most 2 percentage points (0.02), then we would need a sample size of (1.96)2/ (0.022) = 9604.
+For example, in estimating the proportion of the U.S. population supporting a presidential candidate with a 95% confidence interval width of 2 percentage points (0.02), a sample size of (1.96)2/ (0.022) = 9604 is required with the margin of error in this case is 1 percentage point.
 It is reasonable to use the 0.5 estimate for p in this case because the presidential races are often close to 50/50, and it is also prudent to use a conservative estimate.
 The margin of error in this case is 1 percentage point (half of 0.02).